charles-ison/charles-ison.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Charles Ison and I'm a second year computer science graudate student at Oregon State University.
-I am currently co-advised by Professor [Yue Zhang](https://web.engr.oregonstate.edu/~zhangyue/) and  Professor [Eugene Zhang](https://web.engr.oregonstate.edu/~zhange/).
+My name is Charles Ison and I'm a computer science graudate student at Oregon State University.

 Prior to graduate school, I worked for 3.5 years as an SDE II, SDE, and SDE Intern at Amazon.